Determining Your Status: Are You Classified as a Consumer?

-Businesses that engage in supply or distribution agreements may be unclear of their rights under the Competition and Consumer Act (CTH) 2010 (‘CCA’) and whether they are deemed a consumer per schedule 2 of the CCA, the Australian Consumer Law (‘ACL’).
+Persons and or entities that engage in supply and service agreements may be unclear of their rights under the Competition and Consumer Act (CTH) 2010 (‘CCA’) and whether they are deemed a consumer per schedule 2 of the CCA, the Australian Consumer Law (‘ACL’).

 When is a business defined as a consumer?

-The wronged party is only entitled to consumer guarantees if they are deemed a consumer under the ACL.
+The aggrieved party is only entitled to consumer guarantees if they are deemed a consumer under the ACL.

 Section 3 of the ACL defines a consumer as a person that acquires particular goods or services in the following circumstances: